Anita Among: Early life and education

-and as such, she skipped grades from P.1 to P.3 and then to P.5.

-Anitas' story shows the many challenges young girls face in accessing education especially in communities where marriage is given a first priority.

-Despite her good academic performances, her father insisted that she gets married once she reaches P.7 because he was valuing more getting cows as dowry to investing in her further education.
-This made Anita to flee her Fathers' home and thus started to work as a house girl in different homes.

-Being young in that field, she faced many challenges including an attempted sexual assaults by one of her own Sisters' husband. which forced her to flee the home again but none was questioning her about her further education.

-Anita in one of the interviews said, my belief was one:"i must be the most educated in the family" and today she stands as a testament to the transformative power of education and the strength required to overcome deeply entrenched cultural practices.

 She graduated with a Bachelor of Business Administration degree from Makerere University in 2005.
 In 2008, she was awarded a Master of Business Administration degree, also by Makerere University.

 In 2018, Among graduated from Kampala International University, with a Bachelor of Laws degree.
-At that time she was in the process of attaining qualification as a Chartered Certified Accountant.
+At that time she was in the process of attaining qualification as a chartered certified accountant.

 Career

-From 1998 to 2006, Among worked at Centenary Bank, one of the large commercial banks in the country as a cleaner during her S.6 Vacation.
-Her determination and hardwork made her become a cashier.
-At the time she left in 2006, she had risen to the rank of a Branch manager.
+From 1998 to 2006, Among worked at Centenary Bank, one of the large commercial banks in the country as a cleaner during her S.6 vacation, later becoming a cashier.
+At the time she left in 2006, she had risen to the rank of a branch manager.
 For the ten years prior to her election to Parliament, she served as a lecturer in accounting, at Makerere University Business School and Kampala International University.